The Midwich Cuckoos (TV series): Reception

 The series received mixed reviews.
-Lucy Mangan of The Guardian gave the first episode two out of five stars, feeling it did not make the most of its adaptational changes and topicality with its emphasis on the perspective of female characters.
+Lucy Mangan of The Guardian gave the first episode two out of five stars, feeling it did not make the most of its adaptational changes and topicality, with its emphasis on the perspective of female characters.
 Nick Hilton of The Independent also gave it two out of five stars, deeming it 'humourless' and criticizing the production.
 By contrast, Mark Kermode on Kermode and Mayo's Take praised the series' tone, use of horror and performances, saying it was a successful update of the novel.
 Carol Midgley of The Times also gave it four stars, praising the atmospheric direction and Farr's scripts.
 On review aggregator Rotten Tomatoes, the series holds an approval rating of 71% based on 14 reviews.
+The website's critics consensus reads: "This adaptation of John Wyndham's classic novel is often cuckoo in an off-putting way and overstays its welcome with a bloated runtime, but it holds some diabolical delights for viewers who enjoy a science-fiction nightmare."

+Hannah Peel's original soundtrack for The Midwich Cuckoos won the Ivor Novello Award for Best Television Soundtrack at The Ivors in London on 18 May 2023.
+On July 22 2023 Indica Watson was nominated for a Young Artist Award for her performance as Evie Stone.